turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 ### Functionality

-You must complete all of the remaining user stories from the [Fitlit Spec](https://frontend.turing.edu/projects/Fitlit-part-one.html){:target='blank'}.
+You must complete all of the remaining user stories from the [Fitlit Part 1 Spec](https://frontend.turing.edu/projects/Fitlit-part-one.html){:target='blank'}.
 If you did not finish parts of the original requirements, this is your chance to revisit and complete all of the functionality and implement your instructor's feedback.
 In addition to the Part One requirements, you must also add ***"Iteration Five."***

 ---